 Mario Kart Live: Home Circuit Multiplayer

 Yes, this game supports multiplayer.
 Up to four players can race against eachother.
 However, in order for it to work, each player must have their own remote control car, Nintendo Switch, and a copy of the game.
+If you need help setting up a multiplayer game, check out our Mario Kart Live multiplayer guide.

 Create your own track Clear a space and set up gates